Myofascial Pain Disorder Treatment in Jupiter, FL

 Trigger points are typically small, palpable knots or nodules within muscle tissue.
 When pressure is applied to these points, they can produce pain and often radiate pain to other areas of the body.
 There are two types of trigger points:

-• Active Trigger Point: These are actively painful and can cause pain both locally and in a referred pattern.
+• Active Trigger Point: These cause pain both locally and in referred areas (e.g., pain from the jaw may radiate to the neck or shoulders).

-• Latent Trigger Point: These are dormant trigger points that may not cause pain unless activated by pressure or muscle overuse.
+• Latent Trigger Point: These are dormant but may become painful when triggered by muscle overuse or pressure.

 Symptoms of Myofascial Pain Syndrome